By: Ken Baldesi, VP, Client Services

 Creating an Open Flow of Communication

 Keeping a flow of communication regarding what tasks are outstanding, who each task is assigned to, and the status of all tasks becomes top priority.
 The sheer volume of data being turned into ESI will be vast.
-As a result, the entire team communicating daily is mandatory to avoid major blunders.
+Something like project management office software can help you keep track of these matters.
+As a result of effective task management, the team knows where they are in the project and can avoid major blunders.

 Considering that the preservation of metadata is an important part of eDiscovery to avoid any signs of tampering, don’t let your team assume everyone can work alone without conferral.